Thangapandi1611/ml-safety-project/README.md

 ---

-# Week 3 – Building Perception Models
+# Week 4 – Building Perception Models

-In the third week, three separate binary classification models were developed using PyTorch and ResNet18.
+In the Fourth week, three separate binary classification models were developed using PyTorch and ResNet18.

 Models built:
 1. Pedestrian Detection Model